cyclus/cycamore/input/minimal-input/README.rst

 operating in the same region and institution.
 In each time step, the sink facility will issue a request for bids for its full capacity, the source will make a bid to provide that much material, and the material will be traded.

+Although these archetypes allow for the specification of a capacity, this simulation relies on deafult capacities in both the source and sink, allowing

 Understanding the input file
 +++++++++++++++++++++++++++++